 This first charge is important because it prepares ('primes') the battery for use.
-(Subsequent charges should be complete in 2 hours or less.)
-The battery may take 2-3 shifts (charge/discharge cycles) to reach maximum capacity.
+(Subsequent charges should be complete in two hours or less.)
+The battery may take two to three shifts (charge/discharge cycles) to reach maximum capacity.

 Low battery warning